All Episodes

 We've got to get beyond that kind of thinking.

-Meaning close tax loopholes.
+Meaning, close tax loopholes.

 Screw the Republicans.

-And then he said, we have to get over that, and we have to make certain that the vast majority of businesses recognize that closing tax loopholes in their best interest to do the right thing as it relates to those who are taking unfair advantage of.
+And then he said, we have to get over that, and we have to make certain that the vast majority of businesses recognize that closing tax loopholes is in their best interest to do the right thing as it relates to those who are taking unfair advantage of.

-It's just it's just socialism.
+It's just socialism.

 Whatever one group is getting and another group's not, we close it.